AnkitDagar1213/todo-app/README.md

 ## Data Structure

 The application uses a List data structure to hold Todo objects in memory.
-The data is persisted to a MySQL database using the Spring Data JPA framework.
+The data is persisted to a H2 database using the Spring Data JPA framework.

 ## Project Summary